ryanchynoweth44/DatabricksContent/DeployDatabricks/README.md

 ### Admin Notebooks

 The following notebooks can be *manually* imported into a workspace and executed.
+Please note that any admin notebooks require delta tables will be organized using the `utility` solution.
+For example, our data collection notebooks will be located at: `/mnt/datalake/<storage account name>/silver/utility/data_collection/<table name>`
 - [CreateSecret.py](Admin/CreateSecret.py): a notebook that will put a secret in a secret scope.
-- [CreateUtilityDatabase.py](Admin/CreateUtilityDatabase.py): a notebook that creates a utility_database in the hive metastore.
-This database will be used to capture various information about a Databricks workspace i.e. job run data.
+- [CreateHiveDeltaTables.py](Admin/CreateHiveDeltaTables.py): scans gold and silver delta table directories and creates external hive tables in the Databricks Database - this is intended to run on a daily or weekly basis
+- [ParallelTableOptimize.scala](Admin/ParallelTableOptimize.scala): this notebook lists all the databases in our Databricks Databases and runs a parallel optimize command over all the tables.
+Each database is executed sequentially, while tables are operated on in parallel.
+    - NOTE: this original version of this notebook is **not** mine, I altered it very slightly.
+Reference to the individual who wrote this notebook is available upon request.
+- [GetCompletedJobRunData.py](Admin/GetCompletedJobRunData.py): this notebook collects completed job run data from the Databricks REST API and saves the results to a Delta Table.
+Please note this is raw API data so analysis and further formatting may be required.
+Data is saved to `utility__data_collection__silver` hive table.

 ### Setup Notebooks